 How can I buy fonts at Lazydogs?

-The easiest way probably is to send us an e-mail, that states clearly which fonts you’d like to purchase and what kind of license(s) you need.
+The easiest way is to use our online-shop.
+You’ll need a PayPal account for this, but on the other hand you can download the fonts immediately!
+If you don’t want to use PayPal, you can just send us an e-mail, that states clearly which fonts you’d like to purchase and what kind of license(s) you need.
 Also provide name and postal address of the licensee.
 We then send you an invoice, asking you to transfer the balance to our bank account.
 As soon as we receive the money, we’ll send you the fonts via e-mail.
-Most people though prefer our online-shop, which uses PayPal.
-You need a PayPal account to use it, but on the other hand you can download the fonts immediately!

 Why do I need PayPal to use Lazydogs’ online shop?